GHOSU1012/react-django/README.md

 - [ ] Make sure the virtualenv is activated `workon theprojectname` or `source theprojectname/bin/activate`
 - [ ] Install pip-tools if not installed yet: `pip install pip-tools` (maybe you'll have to run this command as an OS superuser).
 - [ ] Make sure you have Python 3.7 installed.
-- [ ] Compile the requirements before installation: `pip-compile requirements.in > requirements.txt && pip-compile dev-requirements.in > dev-requirements.txt`
+- [ ] Compile the requirements before installation and install them:  `make compile_install_requirements`
-- [ ] `pip install -r requirements.txt && pip install -r dev-requirements.txt`
 - [ ] Change the first line of README to the name of the project.
 - [ ] Add an email address to the `ADMINS` settings variable in `{{project_name}}/{{project_name}}/settings/base.py`
 - [ ] Change the `SERVER_EMAIL` to the email address used to send e-mails in `{{project_name}}/{{project_name}}/settings/production.py`